dinde451/jarr.d1/Jarulfs_Guide.md

 instead from your mana.
 In the process it will also reduce the amount of damage taken.
 To avoid confusion on how the Mana Shield spell affects combat, it will be described in detail here.
-For information about such things like mana cost and requirements to read books, see chapter 4.
+For information about such things like mana cost and requirements to read books, see CHAPTER_LINK_magic.

 As already said, Mana Shield is a magical effect, and as such, it is handled in the step when all other magical effects are handled (see